- Published on

 // "hace 2 horas"

-This makes RelativeDateTimeFormatter ideal for apps that support multiple languages—you get properly localized relative times without maintaining translation tables for time units.
+This makes RelativeDateTimeFormatter ideal for apps that support multiple languages.
+You get properly localized relative times without maintaining translation tables for time units.

 When to Use Something Else